bennyLCK/tp/docs/UserGuide.md

 ### [1.1.
 Using this Guide](#1-introduction)
 This guide is intended to help you get started with PressPlanner.
 It will guide you through the installation process, provide a brief overview of the app's features, and give you a quick reference to the commands you can use.
 All sections headers will link you back to the start of their parent section, so you can easily navigate the guide.
 ### [1.2.
 Why Use PressPlanner?](#1-introduction)
 PressPlanner was built with **freelance journalists in mind**.
-It acts as your digital address book and database, helping you keep track of your contacts and articles.
+It acts as your contact list linked together with a collection of articles, helping you keep track of your contacts and articles.

 Unlike major firms, freelancers often lack the same wealth of contacts and resources.
 PressPlanner helps you maximise the value you can get from your contacts, by providing a platform to store and manage them and keeping track of which contacts you've worked with for different articles.